-Restoring JOB QUEUE PROCESSES
+Restoring JOB\QUEUE\PROCESSES

-To prepare for the upgrade process, the JOB\QUEUE\PROCESSES parameter was set to 0 prior to the upgrade.
-After you run the migration scripts, as described in "Running Postupgrade Migration Scripts" on page 22, you must restore the original value of the JOB\QUEUE\PROCESSES parameter.
+To prepare for the upgrade process, the JOB\QUEUE\PROCESSES parameter was set to 0 before the upgrade.
+After you run the migration scripts, as described in "Running Postupgrade Migration Scripts" on page 26, you must restore the original value of the JOB\QUEUE\PROCESSES parameter.
 (You will need the original value of this parameter that existed before the preupgrade steps in order to complete this procedure.)